TaylanTatli/Daisy-Pelican-Theme/README.md

 <div class='embed-container'><iframe src='https://www.youtube.com/embed//lrDXX3NiVnk' frameborder='0' allowfullscreen></iframe></div>
 ```

 **Most probably, when you set your SITENAME and SITESUBTITLE, they won't look good.
-To fix it change theese:**
+To fix it, change theese:**
 *(letter-spacing and text-indent must be same.
 Set them according to your site.)*
 ```
 .header .logo h1 {